arey-pranay/OOPS_InterviewPrep/README.md

 ## Extra
  - All classes extend the "Object" class.
  - Objects have "null" value by default ( including String )
  - 84.5f converts to float
+ - If a class implements an interface, then it is mandatory for it to implement all the methofs of that interface.
  - In java, reference variables are always passed by value, and objects are always passed by reference.
 That's why the swap function also does not work normally.
  - The @Override is called an annotation.
 It  is not mandatory but you should use it to catch any errors in naming or signatures, at compile time
  - What can be accessed is determined at compile time by LHS.
 Which and What exactly will be accessed is determined by the RHS at run-time.